T-Mobile USA has become the latest mobile provider opposing Apple's

 The move by T-Mobile on Wednesday follows a similar position taken last week by Verizon Wireless.
-T-Mobile is the fourth largest U.S. mobile service, while Verizon is the biggest.
+T-Mobile, which cited 2011 holiday sales as one of its primary concerns, is the fourth largest U.S. mobile service, while Verizon is the biggest.

 The legal battle between Apple and Samsung has been building since April, when Apple sued Samsung in a California federal court for infringing its intellectual property rights.

 Samsung is the leading user of the Google